cuba-rnd/spring-script-repositories/README.md

     String value();
 }
 ```
+### More examples
+You can find examples in test classes.
+They include custom script provider and custom annotation configuration.

 ## Implementation
 The library creates dynamic proxies for repository interfaces marked with ```@ScriptRepository``` annotation.
 All methods
 in this repository must be marked with ```@ScriptMethod```.
 All interfaces marked with ```@ScriptRepository``` annotation